dotincorp/dotpad-sample-code/Android/README.md

-# DotPadSDK Sample Code Guide for Android
+# DotPadSDK Sample Code for Android
 * An app using the Android archive file from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
 * Can perform simple controls on a Dot Pad connected via BLE